mxro/maxrohde-web/content/posts/2015/2015-08-14-understanding-creation-of-gwt-serialization-policy-files-gwt-rpc/index.md

 ---
-title: "Understanding Creation of GWT Serialization Policy Files (.gwt.rpc)"
+title: 'Understanding Creation of GWT Serialization Policy Files (.gwt.rpc)'
-date: "2015-08-14"
+date: '2015-08-14'
 categories:
-  - "java"
+  - 'java'
 tags:
-  - "gwt"
+  - 'gwt'
-  - "programming"
+  - 'programming'
 ---

 Today I deep-dived a bit into how GWT creates and reads Serialization Policy files.
 These are the .gwt.rpc files which are generated beside the JavaScript files for GWT modules.